eXascaleInfolab/2018-Internship-TableDetection/README.md

     $ sudo kill -9 <pid>

-### Set up Supervisor and run Services
+### Set up Supervisor and start application
 Finally you can now configure Supervisor that will be in charge of running and restarting all services when the system reboots for example.

 ```
 $ sudo nano /etc/supervisor/conf.d/bar.conf
 ```
-You can now copy the entire following text inside this config file.
+You can now copy the entire following text inside this configuration file.
 ```supervisor
 [program:bar]
 directory=/home/yann/bar